ono-midori/ono-midori.github.io/techs/zguide.md

 #### Establishing the Details

 Several espressos later, we want to jump into writing code, but a little voice tells us to get more details before making a sensational solution to entirely the wrong problem.
-“What kind of work is the cloud doing?”, we ask.
+"What kind of work is the cloud doing?", we ask.

 The client explains: